drolsonmi/math3080/Assignments/3080_FinalExam.md

 4. Graphing
     * Make at least your final graph an interactive graph

-When completed, __present what you found__.
+When completed, __create a presentation of what you found__.
 You can do this as a video or as a paper.
+(If you want to do a video presentation, you have free access to Microsoft Teams.
+I can help you with this - come talk to me so I can help.)
 The presentation should include:
 * A sample of the original data (along with a description of where the data was obtained)
 * Some of the challenges with the data (Was there missing data?
 How did you wrangle the data?)
 * Show the figures and explain what certain features of the graphs tell us